asift91/Manual_Migration/option1.md

         - Update the database details in moodle configuration file (/moodle/config.php).
             - Update the following parameters in config.php.
-            - prior to this make sure that DNS name is handy.
+            - Prior to this make sure that DNS name is handy.
                 - Navigate to Azure Portal and go to the created Resource group.
                 - Find the Load Balancer public IP and get the DNS name from overview panel.
             - dbhost, dbname, dbuser, dbpass, dataroot and wwwroot